Loudoun County, Virginia

 • 2000s - Loudoun County becomes one of the fastest-growing counties in the United States, with a focus on technology and data centers.

-This timeline provides a concise overview of the key events in the history of Loudoun County, Virginia.
+This timeline provides a condensed summary of the historical journey of Loudoun County, Virginia.